TERMINOLOGY

 "Crane-style Pushing-hands" (and similar terms) refer to the format of pushing hands, to the system, to which this website is dedicated.
 Throughout this website, purely for the sake of brevity, this format/system is referred to simply as "Pushing-hands".

 This format has no secondary purpose and is worth pursuing purely for its own sake.
-It requires mobility and extreme physical sensitivity of its practitioners and their adherence to a principle of non-judgemental reciprocation: "If you try to push me (testing my balance and posture), then I'll respond in kind (without adding any punishment/penalty, even when the original force is threatening/aggressive)."
-This format has structural characteristics that are more like those of the "Chi Sao" (Sticking/Sticky-hands) of the Chinese martial art Wing Chun rather than those of the Tui shou of T'ai Chi, in as much as its practitioners "chase the torso, not the hands"; and yet "It is non-competitive and is, in fact, a form of interactive moving-meditation, an antidote to aggression-promoting martial arts."
+It requires mobility and extreme physical sensitivity of its practitioners and their adherence to a principle of non-judgemental reciprocation: "If you try to push me (testing my balance-and-posture), then I'll respond in kind (without adding any punishment/penalty, even when the original force is threatening/aggressive)."
+This format has structural characteristics that are more like those of the "Chi Sao" (Sticking/Sticky-hands) of the Chinese martial art Wing Chun rather than those of the Tui shou of T'ai Chi, in as much as its practitioners "chase the torso, not the hands"; and yet "It is non-competitive and is, in fact, a unique form of interactive moving-meditation (an antidote to aggression-promoting martial arts)".

 N.B.